elasticio/api-docs/source/includes/_components.md

 #### Authorization
-The component should be accessible for the client (e.g. component from own team or shared one) unless it has `TenantAdmin` role.
+The component should be accessible to the client (e.g. component from the own team or shared one) unless it has `TenantAdmin` role.
 Contact support team to get this role.

 ### Returns